briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

     2. _(2)_ "Electronic bingo aid" does not include any device into which a coin, currency, token, or an equivalent is inserted to activate play.

-42. _(pp)_ “Deal of instant bingo tickets" means a single game of instant bingo tickets all with the same serial number.
+42. _(pp)_ "Deal of instant bingo tickets" means a single game of instant bingo tickets all with the same serial number.

 43. _(qq)_

-    1. "Slot machine” means either of the following:
+    1. "Slot machine" means either of the following:

         1. _(A)_ Any mechanical, electronic, video, or digital device that is capable of accepting anything of value, directly or indirectly, from or